AUTUMN WINTER 18 COLLECTIONS

 Belstaff presents the dual gender Autumn Winter 18 collection, ‘Made In UK’, celebrating the brand’s British roots, with nearly a hundred year history of innovation and legacy of protection for adventure.

-2018 marks the 70th Anniversary of the iconic four-pocket Trialmaster jacket, originally designed to protect against the harsh weather at the Scottish Six Day Trials, providing a poignant moment for Belstaff to celebrate this history during London Fashion Week Men’s.
+2018 marks the 70th anniversary of the iconic four-pocket Trialmaster jacket which was originally designed to protect against harsh weather at the Scottish Six Day Trials, providing a poignant moment for Belstaff to celebrate this history during London Fashion Week Men’s.
 Revealing for the first time a curated selection of the Trialmaster Archive, developments in fabrics, manufacturing and design details speak to the decades they were launched, with colours and decorative pins and badges showing the pride of previous generations.
 Through exploration of the Trialmaster history Delphine Ninous, Creative Director found her seasonal inspiration looking into English subcultures:

 “I started looking at youth movements since the 1950s, referencing the vitality and energy of sub-cultures such as the mods, punks, rockers and skins, who all in very different ways sought to express an inter-generational clash though music and fashion.
 As I discovered through the Archive many were wearing our iconic jackets and customising them.
 This season these themes are played out in our iconic silhouettes such as the field jacket, parka, biker and bomber.
 We wanted to celebrate our heritage but also shine a light on our spirit of innovation whilst remaining modern and looking to our future.”

 Belstaff originated as a manufacturing company in Stoke on Trent and this season gives the opportunity to celebrate this with a return to production in the UK in a series of outerwear pieces.
 The 70th Anniversary ‘Made In UK’ outerwear series launches a new tumbled coated cotton, with reflective stripes and badges.